Skip to main navigation Skip to search Skip to main content

 Research interests

-I completed my PhD at the Bristol Glaciology Centre, where I studied the grounding zone dynamics of the Antarctic Ice Sheet using NASA's ICESat-2 satellite laser altimetry data.
-During my PhD, I developed novel methodologies for mapping the Antarctic grounding zone, leading to the creation of the first ICESat-2-derived Antarctic Ice Sheet grounding zone data product.
-This dataset was published by the NASA National Snow and Ice Data Center, and revealed significant retreats in the grounding lines of Moscow University and Totten Glacier ice shelves in East Antarctica over the past two decades.
-This research contributes to a better understanding of East Antarctic Ice Sheet instability and its potential implications for future sea-level rise.
+I obtained my PhD at the Bristol Glaciology Centre in December 2022, focusing on the grounding zone dynamics of the Antarctic Ice Sheet using NASA's ICESat-2 satellite laser altimetry.
+I developed novel algorithms for mapping the Antarctic grounding zone and produced the first ICESat-2-derived grounding zone data product, published by NASA's National Snow and Ice Data Center (NSIDC).
+This work revealed significant grounding line retreat at the Moscow University and Totten Glacier ice shelves in East Antarctica, with implications for East Antarctic Ice Sheet instability and future sea-level rise.

 Keywords